-Freudenberg Strengthens Commitment To India With New Product Launches At Cphi & PMEC 2024
+Freudenberg strengthens commitment to India with new product launches at CPhI & PMEC 2024

-Freudenberg, a worldwide technology business based in Germany, will attend CPhI & PMEC India 2024 on November 26-28.
-Freudenberg, a trusted supplier of biopharmaceutical devices, systems, high-performance sealing, and filtering solutions, services to Pharmaceutical and healthcare industries in India.
+(MENAFN- PR HUB) Freudenberg, a worldwide technology business based in Germany, will attend CPhI & PMEC India 2024 on November 26-28.
+Freudenberg, a trusted supplier of biopharmaceutical devices, systems, high-performance sealing, and filtering solutions, services to pharmaceutical and healthcare industries in India.
 The booth, located in Hall No. 15 - No. A.22, will feature pioneering solutions from its firms, including Freudenberg Medical (FM), Freudenberg-NOK India (FNI), and Freudenberg Filtration Technologies.

 Freudenberg Medical